oneananda/Software-Architecture-Best-Practices/Performance-Based Suggestions/Caching/README.md

 Use Case: Reduces the load on the database and speeds up data retrieval for queries that are run repeatedly with the same results.

+### HTTP/Response Caching

+Caches HTTP responses to avoid regenerating the same response for identical requests.

+Use Case: Commonly used in web applications and APIs to serve repeated requests more quickly.